dcastil/tailwind-merge/docs/changelog/v2-changelog.md

 ### Breaking Changes

 -   Fix `background-image` and `background-position` being merged incorrectly by [@dcastil](https://github.com/dcastil) in [#300](https://github.com/dcastil/tailwind-merge/pull/300)
     -   Values for `background-position` and `background-size` can look very similar and Tailwind CSS uses the same `bg-` prefix for both groups.
 This results in some [limitations](../limitations.md) for tailwind-merge.
+If you use background position or background size with arbitrary values, please read [this section](../limitations.md#you-need-to-use-label-in-arbitrary-background-position-and-background-size-classes) about how to use them.
 -   Make types of available keys more strict and configurable through generics by [@kachkaev](https://github.com/kachkaev) in [#279](https://github.com/dcastil/tailwind-merge/pull/279)
 -   Make it possible to override elements with `extendTailwindMerge` by [@dcastil](https://github.com/dcastil) in [#294](https://github.com/dcastil/tailwind-merge/pull/294)
 -   Separate validators better by [@dcastil](https://github.com/dcastil) in [#292](https://github.com/dcastil/tailwind-merge/pull/292)